DataDog/documentation/content/en/tracing/llm_observability/api.md

 #### Application naming guidelines

-Your application name (the value of `DD_LLMOBS_ML_APP`) must be a lowercase unicode string.
+Your application name (the value of `DD_LLMOBS_ML_APP`) must be a lowercase Unicode string.
 It may contain the characters listed below:

 - Alphanumerics
 - Underscores